awsdocs/aws-cloudformation-user-guide/doc_source/cfn-hup.md

 ## Example<a name="cfn-hup-example"></a>

-In the following template snippet, AWS CloudFormation triggers the `cfn-auto-reloader.conf` hooks file when you change the `AWS::CloudFormation::Init` resource that is associated with the `LaunchConfig` resource\.
+In the following template snippet, CloudFormation triggers the `cfn-auto-reloader.conf` hooks file when you change the `AWS::CloudFormation::Init` resource that is associated with the `LaunchConfig` resource\.

 ### JSON<a name="cfn-hup-example.json"></a>